The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 But due to factors like insufficient sun exposure, poor dietary intake, and nutrient-depleted food, it’s estimated that over 1 billion people are deficient in vitamin D worldwide.

-Symptoms include fatigue, bone and muscle pain, depression, frequent illness and impaired wound healing.
+Symptoms include fatigue, bone and muscle discomfort, depression, frequent illness and impaired wound healing.

 To achieve and maintain optimal levels between 50-100 ng/ml, get sensible sun exposure, and eat fatty fish and mushrooms.